Melitta 1-Cup Pour-Over Review

 Ease of Use

-If you'd like to be done with disposable paper filters, CoffeeSock offers reusable organic cotton filters to help further your zero waste kitchen.
+If you would prefer to be done with disposable paper filters, CoffeeSock offers reusable organic cotton filters to help further your zero waste kitchen.

 The Melitta 1-Cup is best suited for one to two people (hence the name), but, as mentioned above, if you're careful, you can use a larger filter, load it up, and brew more at a time.
 While this option can work in a pinch, it does sacrifice some flavor.
 If you want to use the Melitta to produce a delicious cup of coffee, our reviewers suggest sticking to the recipe for a single cup and making multiple rounds to appease the whole crew.